 'Environmental' jobs tends to focus on advocacy, activism or regulation, while the 'Natural Resource' jobs are typically 'field' and outdoor disciplines.
 Job terminology for environmental/resource occupations varies widely state to state.
 It is important to learn the terminology for your occupation.

 Environmental careers requiring specific college degrees are often 'indoor' jobs using computer models to predict environmental events.
-Now an environmental professional seldom escapes from the office and does a lot of the 'field work' with aerial photos, computer generated maps, and a ton of paperwork.
-It all needs to be done to make the world a better place, but an environmental degree is no longer a straight path to the great outdoors.
+Now an environmental professional seldom escapes from the office and does a lot of the 'field work' with aerial photos, computer generated maps, and a ton of regulatory paperwork.

-Salaries tend to be lower among outdoor jobs, and higher in degreed positions.
-Don't let this deter you from following your dream, but be realistic.
-You won't get rich working in an outdoor occupation, so plan your lifestyle goals accordingly.
-The pay is higher for occupations requiring degrees and there is more opportunity for advancement or career change.
+Salaries are higher for occupations requiring degrees and there is more opportunity for advancement or career change.
 If you are considering a career with an agency, check out Pay and Leave and check Salaries and Wages.

 RESOURCES FOR JOBS IN ENVIRONMENT